 With this episode we kick off our 2016 “Birth Stories for the Summer” series!

-For the next 10 weeks, I’m switching the spotlight from the birth pros to the mighty mamas, who share what real-life birth looks like.
+For the next ten weeks, I’m switching the spotlight from the birth pros to the mighty parents, who share what real-life birth looks like.
 Today, Victoria Wilson tells us how bringing great labor support to a birth makes for a much better experience, than when you just bring your stubbornness.
 Check it out!

 Suggestions from Victoria, that made her birth better:

 - Make the room yours (you can use battery-operated candles… I’m adding some string lights to my doula bag after this! 🙂 )